briandrum/codes.forchagrin.com/_chapters/chapter-1109-administration-and-enforcement.md

     Planning and Zoning Commission or Municipal Engineer, where such approval is required, except as referred to in Chapter 1111.

-    6. _(6)_ Other Municipal officers.
-The Administrator shall also submit applications for review and recommendation to the Police Chief and other municipal officers, as applicable.
+    6. _(6)_ **Other Municipal Officers.** The Administrator shall also submit applications for review and recommendation to the Police Chief and other municipal officers, as applicable.

-    7. _(7)_ Board of Zoning Appeals.
-The Board of Zoning Appeals shall hear any questions or disputes involving interpretation of this Planning and Zoning Code and shall determine whether or not to grant variances or render decisions on administrative appeals in accordance with Chapter 1111 of this Planning and Zoning Code.
+    7. _(7)_ **Board of Zoning Appeals.**  The Board of Zoning Appeals shall hear any questions or disputes involving interpretation of this Planning and Zoning Code and shall determine whether or not to grant variances or render decisions on administrative appeals in accordance with Chapter 1111 of this Planning and Zoning Code.

-3. _(c)_ Time Limitations for Review.
-In order to ensure expeditious handling of applications, the following time limitations for review are established for applications which require approval of the Architectural Board of Review, Planning and Zoning Commission, Municipal Engineer or Council.
+3. _(c)_ **Time Limitations for Review.** In order to ensure expeditious handling of applications, the following time limitations for review are established for applications which require approval of the Architectural Board of Review, Planning and Zoning Commission, Municipal Engineer or Council.
 Where various plans required as components of a building permit application are submitted separately, the time limitations shall apply to each separate submission from the date of its acceptance.

-    1. _(1)_ Architectural Board of Review.
-Applications submitted to the Architectural Board of Review shall be considered at the next regularly scheduled meeting which occurs twenty or more days after official acceptance of the application by the Administrator.
+    1. _(1)_ **Architectural Board of Review.** Applications submitted to the Architectural Board of Review shall be considered at the next regularly scheduled meeting which occurs twenty or more days after official acceptance of the application by the Administrator.
 Applications for the review of